yyw9506/LLMDeepAppHybrid/README.md

 ### Intro
-A simple project for LLM application, aimed at answer domain questions.
+A simple project for LLM application, aimed at answering domain questions.